Łukasz Opaliński (1612–1666)

-Łukasz de Bnin Opaliński (Luca Opalinius; 1612–1666) was a Polish nobleman, poet, political activist and one of the most important Polish political writers of the 17th century.
+Łukasz de Bnin Opaliński (Luca Opalinius; 1612 – June 15, 1666) was a Polish nobleman, poet, political activist and one of the most important Polish political writers of the 17th century.

+Life

 He was Lord Starost Pobiedziński since 1631, Podkomorzy of Kalisz 1638-1640 and Podkomorzy of Poznań since 1640.
 He was Court Marshal of the Crown since 1650.
 He also served as Marshal of the regular Sejm from March 10 to May 1, 1638, in Warsaw.
 He was the brother of Krzysztof Opaliński.

 Opaliński was educated at the Lubrański Academy in Poznań, and also at the University of Leuven, the University of Orléans, the University of Strasbourg and the University of Padua.

 Marriage with Izabela Tęczyńska in 1639 allowed him to inherit the significant estates of the Tęczyński family.
 Bibliophile himself, just like his brother, he expanded the library inherited from Izabela's uncle, Jan Tęczyński.
 His library was reckoned to be one of the largest private book collections in Europe and he had contacts with most of the printers in Europe, often receiving the first editions of many important works.
 He had three children with Izabela: Jan Opaliński, Stanisław Opaliński and Zofia Opalińska.